tiprankstipranks

 Potential liabilities and costs from litigation could adversely affect our business.

-There is no guarantee that we will be successful in defending our self in civil, criminal or regulatory actions (inclusive of class action lawsuits and foreign litigation), including under general, commercial, employment, environmental, data privacy or security, intellectual property, food quality and safety, anti-trust and trade, advertising and claims, and environmental laws and regulations, or in asserting our rights under various laws.
+There is no guarantee that we will be successful in defending ourselves in civil, criminal or regulatory actions (inclusive of class action lawsuits and foreign litigation), including under general, commercial, employment, environmental, data privacy or security, intellectual property, food quality and safety, anti-trust and trade, advertising and marketing claims, consumer health claims, and environmental laws and regulations, or in asserting our rights under various laws.
 For example, our marketing or claims could face allegations of false or deceptive advertising or other criticisms which could end up in litigation and result in potential liabilities or costs.
-As a result, we could incur substantial costs and fees in defending our self or in asserting our rights in these actions or meeting new legal requirements.
+As a result, we could incur substantial costs and fees and/or damage to our reputation in defending ourselves or in asserting our rights in these actions or meeting new legal requirements.
 The costs and other effects of potential and pending litigation and administrative actions against us, and new legal requirements, cannot be determined with certainty and may differ from expectations.
-In addition, we may be impacted by litigation trends, including class action lawsuits involving consumers, employees, and shareholders, which could have a material adverse effect on our reputation, the market price of our common stock, results of operations and financial condition.
+In addition, we may be impacted by litigation trends, including class action lawsuits involving consumers, employees, and shareowners, which could have a material adverse effect on our reputation, the market price of our common stock, results of operations and financial condition.

 Taxation & Government Incentives2 | 4.7%